We may earn money or products from the companies mentioned in this post.

 When we started our Disney trips we had a family of 7, since some of our older kids have headed off to college we don’t need large rooms anymore.
 Plus, many of our trips have just been my husband and I (Yes!
 We do take kidless trips to Disneyland).
 You will find that many of these hotels have room options that work well for large families.
 My favorite hotel that fits 8 is the Grand Legacy (3 room suite).
 My favorite hotel for 5 is the Fairfield Inn or Tropicana Inn & Suites.

-Disneyland Hotel (once) – This hotel is completely magical!
+Disneyland Hotel (4 times) – This hotel is completely magical!
 The rooms are stunning!
 I love all the little Disney touches you can find around the room and though out the entire hotel.
-This my favorite of all the Disneyland hotels as far as the rooms go and the grounds.
+This my favorite of all the Disneyland hotels as far as the rooms and the grounds.
 The floor to ceiling windows give you a great view and let in a lot of light.
 In addition to the property being amazing, the restaurant selection here is great too.
 We love Goofy’s Kitchen for character breakfast and Tangaroa Terrace is a great option too.
 The only drawback that I see (and it won’t be a drawback for everyone) is the fact that the pool is only about 4 feet deep.
 This is great if you have little ones, but we were traveling with 4 teens and they weren’t all that impressed with the pool.

 Super Easy Walking Distance